kankaro/vite-react-ts-boilerplate/README.md

 # React TypeScript boilerplate in Vite

-A starter kit for developing a web application with a minimal setup to get React + Typescript working in Vite with HMR and some linting rules..
+A starter kit for developing a web application with a minimal setup to get React + Typescript working in Vite with HMR and some linting rules.

 ## Get started